-- Investigate and analyse a range of products and their applications - Work on focused practical tasks to develop skills using a wide range of tools, ingredients and equipment - Develop an understanding of materials, ingredients and components - Use systems and control, including mechanical, electrical and electronic structures - Achieve quality within their designing and sketching - Understand Health and Safety issues within Design and Technology - Use Computer Aided Design such as 2D Techsoft Design - Use specialist equipment (e.g. laser cutter)
+- Investigate and analyse a range of products and their applications. - Work on focused practical tasks to develop skills using a wide range of tools and equipment. - Develop an understanding of materials, components and applications. - Develop pupils' understanding of working with sewing machines and suitable applications. - Use systems and control, including mechanical, electrical and electronic structures. - Achieve quality within their designing and sketching. - Understand Health and Safety issues within Design and Technology. - Use Computer Aided Design such as 2D Techsoft Design, Microbit and Google SketchUp. - Use specialist equipment such as laser cutting.